 let’s make the EOs optional, due to high upfront costs, as well as a safety precaution. if you’re an aromatherapist – first of all, you’re cool; second of all, blend EOs to your heart’s content. either way, if you choose to add these EOs, please do not use more than a total contribution of 1%.

-this formula is NOT suitable for blemish-prone skin, but this DIY dupe will be as close to the original as i can get. if you want something for blemish-prone skin, try this post for the best and worst facial oils and this post for an overview on different oils and their comedogenic ratings.
+the original formula is NOT suitable for blemish-prone skin, but this DIY will be as close to the original as i can get. if you want something for blemish-prone skin, try this post for the best and worst facial oils and this post for an overview on different oils and their comedogenic ratings.

 NONE of the links provided benefit me in any way. they’re here to save you time and energy searching for them.